JustM3Sunny/FullGuide/README.md

 ## Full Guide: Building AI Agents in Node.js - Step-by-Step 🚀

 This section provides a comprehensive, step-by-step guide to building AI agents in Node.js.
 We'll cover everything from initial setup to advanced tool integration and calling.
+We will explore various Large Language Models (LLMs) like OpenAI, Gemini, Claude, and Llama, providing specific instructions and code examples for each.

 ### 1. Project Setup and Initialization ⚙️

 As detailed in the Installation section, setting up your project correctly is crucial.
 Let's reiterate and expand on those steps:

-1.  **Prerequisites:** Ensure you have Node.js (v16+) and npm installed.
+1.  **Prerequisites:** Ensure you have Node.js (v18+) and npm installed.
 Verify with `node -v` and `npm -v`.
+Node 18 or higher is recommended for better support of modern JavaScript features and potential compatibility with newer LLM libraries.

 2.  **Create Project Directory:**